rapid7/metasploit-framework/Generating-Module-Documentation.md

-We've added the ability to generate documentation for modules on the fly using the info -d command.
+We've added the ability to generate documentation for modules on the fly using the ```info -d``` command.

 ###Why this is valuable

-The help that is available from msfconsole for a module is limited.
-Also, viewing the help for module options from the command line was not user friendly.
+The new module documentation allows you to see the help for a particular module from a help page, instead of from the command line.
+It includes:

-The new module documentation allows you to see:

  - The PR history related to a particular module.
  - The basic usage instructions for a module.